iisys-hof/map-matching-2/README.md

 1. Prepare the network graph (only once).
 2. Match your tracks on the prepared network graph (and repeat as often as needed).
 3. Optional: Compare your matches to any given comparison matches or ground truth (if available).
-   You can also compare the matches of different runs of this software with different settings with each other and review the differences.
+   You can also compare the matches from different runs of this software with different settings with each other and review the differences.

 In case you used an older version of this software, all steps could be combined into one run.